 Virginia Tech does not discriminate against employees, students, or applicants for admission or employment on the basis of race, gender, disability, age, veteran status, national origin, religion, sexual orientation, or political affiliation.
 Anyone having questions concerning discrimination should contact the Office for Equity and Access.

-The Data Reduction Group at the Virginia Tech Transportation Institute, which explores Human Factors-related research questions in the field of transportation safety, is currently accepting applications for the part-time position of Data Reductionist.
-The job involves working in our computer labs to analyze digital video collected in various research projects in order to analyze and document critical event sequences, driver behavior, road conditions, etc. following detailed protocols.
+The Human Factors research group at the Virginia Tech Transportation Institute is currently accepting applications for the part time position of Data Reductionist.
+The job involves working in our computer labs to analyze digital video collected in various research projects in order to analyze and document driver behavior, road conditions, etc. following detailed protocols.

 Directions given and received:

-Independently performs most assignments with instructions as to the general results expected.
-Receives technical guidance on unusual or complex problems and supervisory approval on proposed plans for projects.
-May supervise or coordinate the work of graduate research assistants, technicians, and others who assist in specific assignments.
+Independently performs most assignments with instructions on global objectives and general results expected.
+Receives technical guidance on unusual or complex problems and work is reviewed for application of sound professional judgment.
+May supervise/mentor/train and coordinate the work of technicians, junior engineers, and others who assist in specific assignments.

 The Virginia Tech Transportation Institute (VTTI) is seeking a database administrator to be responsible for the administration and operation of databases in a dynamic research environment.
 In addition to day to day database operations, the position also involves providing consultation to researchers regarding database design, performance, and usage, as well as providing vision and guidance regarding major database decisions.
 The position requires work both individually as well as collaboratively with other members of the VTTI IT team and researchers.
 The ideal candidate must be able to communicate and interact effectively with this diverse clientele.
 Due to the nature of the environment, the ability to be flexible and a motivated self-learner is vital.